 There Will Always Be Pen Marks on Your Child’s Hands

-Like any other kid, your kid is also most likely to get hold of a ballpoint and decide to scribble all over their hands or worse, their face – ALL THE TIME!
+Like any other kid, yours is also likely to get hold of a ballpoint pen and decide to scribble all over their hands, or worse, their face, all the time!
 No matter how many times you wash their hands or bathe them, felt tip marks will simply appear on their tiny fingers over and over and over again.

 You Will Become an Expert at Multitasking

 Parental survival greatly depends on multitasking.
-One minute you may be feeding breakfast to your kid, the next minute you might find yourself doing the dishes, chopping vegetables and washing clothes!
-Parents become an expert at getting more done in less time.
-While multitasking becomes a necessity at one point, as a parent you need to remember to set everything else aside to spend some special quality time with your child.
+One minute you may be feeding breakfast to your kid, and the next minute you might find yourself doing the dishes, chopping vegetables and washing clothes!
+Parents become experts at getting more done in less time.
+While multitasking becomes a necessity at times, as a parent you need to remember to set everything else aside to spend some special quality time with your child.

-There always comes a time in our lives when we hate listening to some particular popular children’s tune, and they make our ears bleed.
-However, as a parent, you are most likely to start liking those tunes and your colleagues might even catch you singing them out loud at work!
+There comes a time in our lives when we hate listening to some particularly popular children’s tune, because it makes our ears bleed.
+However, as a parent, you are likely to start actually enjoying those tunes, and your colleagues might even catch you singing them out loud at work!

 You’ll Never Sleep for Eight Hours Straight

 Catching some z’s will become more difficult than ever.
-One can say that parents are a part of a scientific research to prove that sleep is not a crucial necessity of human life!
-One good approach to stop feeling like zombies after your baby arrives is sleeping when the baby sleeps.
+One could claim that parents are a part of a scientific research program to prove that sleep is not a crucial necessity of human life!
+One good approach to stop feeling like a zombie after your baby arrives is trying to sleep when the baby sleeps.
 Even small naps every now and then can help you feel happier and more alert.

-One unproductive task that you might have to perform repeatedly as a parent is keep running back to the microwave to heat up your tea.
-Along with me-time, teatime will also become a rare blessing!
+One unproductive task that you might have to perform repeatedly as a parent is to keep running back to the microwave to heat up your tea or coffee.
+Along with me time, teatime will also become a rare blessing!

 Your Face Will Be Covered with Slobbery Kisses

 When your baby is little, you might be always nibbling and kissing on their little toes and fingers.
-However, when your little angle starts using their mouth and exploring this beautiful world, you are most likely to have your entire face covered with slobbery kisses and love that will not only have you reaching for a towel but also melt your heart!
+However, when your little angle starts using their mouth and exploring this beautiful world, you are most likely to get your entire face covered with slobbery kisses and love that will not only have you reaching for a towel, but will also melt your heart!

 Your Priorities Will Change

-Do you constantly worry about keeping your house clean or not missing your favorite TV show?
-You might even be cleaning your house every alternate day or clearing out your schedule to watch those shows.
+Do you constantly worry about keeping your house clean or about missing your favorite TV show?
+You might even try cleaning your house every alternate day or clearing out your schedule to watch those shows.
 However, after your little one arrives, your priorities will change drastically!
-You would much rather snuggle with them and watch cartoons rather than spend time scrubbing the kitchen counters clean!
+You would much rather snuggle with them and watch cartoons than spend time scrubbing the kitchen counters clean!

 Baby Talk Will Become Your First Language

-Not only will you become fond of playing peek-a-boo with your baby but baby talk will also become your first language.
-When your baby will happily gurgle, babble and coo, you will make similar sounds right along with them.
+Not only will you become fond of playing peek-a-boo with your baby, but baby talk will also become your first language.
+When your baby happily gurgles, babbles and coos, you will make similar sounds right along with them.
 Baby talk isn’t just fun, it is also crucial for the baby’s development!

 We hope that with all our aforementioned favorite picks of things you learn when you become a parent, you found something worth your while!
 As a parent, you might start experiencing things that you never thought you would in a hundred years.
-However, you are most likely to love all of the process and that’s the beauty of this miracle!
+However, you are likely to love the entire process, and that’s the beauty of this miracle!